3.9 Provisions and contingent liabilities

 (a) Risk management framework

-The Company’s Board oversees how management monitors compliance with the Company's risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
+The Company's Board of Directors oversees how management monitors compliance with the Company's risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
 The Board is assisted in its oversight role by internal audit.
 Internal audit undertakes both regular and adhoc reviews of risk management controls and procedures, the results of which are reported to the Board and appropriate corrective actions are taken as required.

 (b) Credit risk

-Credit risk is the risk of financial loss to the Company if a customer or a counterparty to any other financial instrument fails to meet its contractual obligations.
-Credit risk encompasses both the direct risk of default and the risk of deterioration of creditworthiness as well as concentration of risks.
-The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its investing activities including derivative financial instruments and security deposits.
+and the risk of deterioration of creditworthiness as well as concentration of risks.
+The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its investing activities derivative financial instruments and security deposits.

 Financial assets that are neither past due nor impaired

 The Company establishes an allowance account for impairment that represents its estimate of losses in respect of trade and other receivables.
 The allowance account is used to provide for impairment losses.
-Subsequently when the Company is satisfied that no recovery of such losses is possible, the financial asset is considered irrecoverable and the amount charged to the allowance account is then written off against the carrying amount of the impaired financial asset.
+Subsequently when the Companyis satisfied that no recovery of such losses is possible, the financial asset is considered irrecoverable and the amount charged to the allowance account is then written off against the carrying amount of the impaired financial asset.

 The Company generate revenue from two of its subsidiaries which contribute more than 10% of total revenue of the Company, individually and 100% of the Company's revenue, collectively.

-Financial instruments and deposits with banks
+Financial instruments, deposits and balances with banks

-Credit risk is limited as the Company generally invests in deposits with banks with high credit ratings assigned by international and domestic credit rating agencies.
-Counterparty credit limits are reviewed by the Company periodically and the limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty’s potential failure to make payments.
+Credit risk is limited as the Company generally invests in deposits with banks and derivatives with high credit ratings assigned by international and domestic credit rating agencies.
+Counterparty credit limits are reviewed by the Company periodically and the limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty's potential failure to make payments.

 (c) Liquidity risk